My System & Worldview

 But we can’t just leave our ships to drift.
 When undirected, our ships are prone to doing what they know as default, rather than what is truly important to us.
 So - what can we do about it?

-Instead, what sailors can do is steer their ships.
-Sailors use their engine, the water, the wind, and how to maintain their ships.
+We can do what sailors can - steer.
+Sailors use their engine, the water, the wind, and knowledge of how to maintain their ships.
+We need to do the same when thinking about steering ourselves - we need to take the whole system into account.

 Personal change systems have to take into account how every aspect of me works, especially my mind and my internal world in general.
 Otherwise, I’m just trying to drag one part of my ship.